russellallen/self/docs/handbook/glossary.rst

 * A *primitive send* is a message handled by invoking a *primitive*, a predefined function provided by the Self implementation.

 * Messages that do not have an explicit receiver are known as *implicit-receiver messages*.
-The receiver is bound to self.
+The receiver is bound to ``self``.

 * A *unary message* is a message consisting of a single identifier sent to a receiver.
 A *binary message* is a message consisting of an operator and a single argument sent to a receiver.
 A *keyword message* is a message consisting of one or more identifiers with trailing colons, each followed by an argument, sent to a receiver.